xmartlabs/blog/_posts/2022-02-24-intro-to-recommendations-engine.md

 For instance, if we're a streaming service, we could tag each movie by genre (drama, terror, action, comedy, etc.).
 Then each user has a numerical score indicating how much they like a genre.
 Finally, we connect and cross this information to recommend movies.

-Basically, this approach uses item features to suggest other items with similar characteristics as shown in the image below shows.
+Basically, this approach uses item features to suggest other items with similar characteristics as shown in the image below.

 ![Content-based Fitering](/images/recommendation-engines/content-filtering.png)